rcsb/py-rcsbsearchapi/docs/queries.md

 ```
 ### Structural Attribute Search and Chemical Attribute Search Combination

 Grouping of a Structural Attribute query and Chemical Attribute query is permitted as long as grouping is done correctly and search services are specified accordingly.
-Not the example below.
 More details on attributes that are available for text searches can be found on the [RCSB PDB Search API](https://search.rcsb.org/#search-attributes) page.
 ```python
 from rcsbsearchapi.const import CHEMICAL_ATTRIBUTE_SEARCH_SERVICE, STRUCTURE_ATTRIBUTE_SEARCH_SERVICE
 from rcsbsearchapi.search import AttributeQuery